-Early recognition and treatment of drug or alcohol abuse are important for successful rehabilitation and for personal, family, and social interactions.
+Early recognition and treatment of drug, alcohol, marijuana, hashish, or cannabis abuse are important for successful rehabilitation and for personal, family, and social interactions.

-Employees are encouraged to seek help for problems related to alcohol and substance abuse.
+Employees are encouraged to seek help for problems related to alcohol, marijuana, hashish, cannabis, and substance abuse.
 The Employee Assistance Program (EAP) provides confidential counseling services, free of charge, for direct assistance and confidential referral services for employees seeking help with a substance abuse problem.

 Students are also encouraged to seek help for problems related to substance abuse through the Center for Counseling and Wellness Services (CWS).
-Employees and students may also refer to the College's AOD policy brochure for a list of additional College and community resources.
+Employees and students may also refer to the College's AMHCOD policy brochure for a list of additional College and community resources.